 Vacuum Cleaner Recommendations

-- Decorative Concepts recommends the use of a strong suction vacuum and NO vacuum with a beater bar for wool and wool-blend carpets.
+- 1) Decorative Concepts recommends the use of a strong suction vacuum and NO vacuum with a beater bar or rotating brushes for wool and wool-blend carpets.
 This is the best recommendation in preventing pilling, fuzzing, pulls and pile distortion.
-If a vacuum with a beater bar is used on any Decorative Concepts’ wool and wool blend carpets, it is considered a maintenance issue and not a claim.
+If a vacuum with a beater bar, rotating brushes, or nylon bristles around the perimeter of the suction only powerhead is used on any Decorative Concepts’ wool and wool blend carpets, it is considered a maintenance issue and not a claim.